Marmalade-NG/marmalade-ng/doc/source/concepts.rst

 During a sale, the ledger manages:
   - The transmission of the token itself
   - The escrow account guard
-  - Delegates most processing to the policies by calling the 4 related sales hooks.
+  - Delegation of most processing to the policies by calling the 4 related sales hooks.

 Step 1:
 ~~~~~~~
-User start the defpact by calling ``(sale)``.
+User starts the defpact by calling ``(sale)``.

 In this transaction, by convention, the user includes a ``marmalade_sale`` object in the data section
 of the transaction: